zo718/AI-Network-IPs-converter/README.md

 # AI-Network-IPs-converter
-A collection of tools created using Codes AI.
+A collection of tools created using Codex AI.

 ## Local Web App
 This repo now includes a lightweight Flask app that provides: